PlanktoScope/PlanktoScope/docs/easy_install.md

 ## Start playing!

-Start up your PlanktonScope and connect to its WiFi network.
-You can now access the webpage at http://planktonscope.local:1880/ui to start using your machine!
+Start up your PlanktoScope and connect to its WiFi network.
+You can now access the webpage at http://planktoscope.local:1880/ui to start using your machine!